-Around 25% of all deaths in the UK are due to heart and circulatory diseases, so it makes sense to arm yourself with the facts – stat
+Around 25% of all deaths in the UK are due to heart and circulatory diseases, so it makes sense to arm yourself with the facts.

-Every eight minutes, someone in the UK dies from heart disease.1
+Every 8 minutes, someone in the UK dies from heart disease.1

-That seems like a shockingly high number, decades after heart disease was actually discovered – so, what can be done to help prevent heart disease?
+Now that seems like a shockingly high number, decades after heart disease was actually discovered, so what can be done to help prevent heart disease?

 Let’s start at the very beginning: your heart will beat around 2.5 billion times over your lifetime.2